Category Archives: surveying

 Barometric levelling – Types of levelling

-Barometric leveling is a type of leveling in which the measurement of elevation is based on atmospheric pressure by using a barometer.
-Therefore we use a barometer.
-The main principle of Barometric leveling is the difference between the elevation of two points is proportional to the difference between the atmospheric pressure of the points.
+Barometric leveling is a type of leveling.
+The measurement of elevation is based on atmospheric pressure by using a barometer.
+Therefore, we use a barometer.
+The main principle of Barometric leveling is the difference between the elevation of two points.
+This difference is proportional to the difference between the atmospheric pressure of the points.
 Since it is inaccurate, this method of leveling is rarely used.
 Because leveling takes time and the atmospheric pressure does not remain constant throughout the day.
 Therefore they give only a rough estimation.

 Trigonometric levelling – Types of levelling

-Trigonometric levelling is a method of levelling in which the difference in elevation is calculated using the observed vertical angle and known horizontal distance.
+Trigonometric levelling is a method used in levelling in surveying to calculate the elevation.
+In this method, the difference in elevation is calculated using the observed vertical angle.
+The calculation also involves the known horizontal distance.
+The height difference is then calculated using trigonometric formulas.
 Another name of trigonometric levelling is Indirect levelling.
 For vertical angles, generally, we use theodolite.
 For horizontal distance, if the distance between the points is less, we measure using plane surveying.
 If the distance between the points is greater, we use geodetic observation.

 trigonometric levelling